 Your risk is also higher if you:

-Also tell your doctor if you have signs of a superficial infection, such as:
+Tell your doctor if you have signs of an infection.

 - increased redness, warmth, tenderness, swelling, or pain around the knee